-As has been stressed, you should have a will before you pass on.
-So, what are the consequences if you don’t.
-Simply that everything about the fate of your estate is out of your hands and your assets are distributed to your next of kin, i.e. your closest family members, even if that is not what you wanted.
+What are the consequences if you don’t arrange a will before passing away?
+Everything about the fate of your estate will be out of your hands and your assets are distributed to your next of kin (i.e. your closest family members) even if that is not what you wanted.
 In other words, any non-family member or charity you would have wanted to be a beneficiary would not receive anything.
-And, in the rare case where you have no next of kin, your assets are taken by the state.
+In the case that you have no next of kin, your assets are taken by the state.

-When a person dies without a will or has their will invalidated, for whatever reason, the legal term is that they die intestate.
+When a person dies without a will or has their will invalidated for whatever reason, the legal term is that they die intestate.
 This means the state becomes the executor of the estate, i.e. is responsible for locating your legal heirs and distributing your probate estate.
-The state’s goal is to try and duplicate how the average person would disperse their estate if they had a will.
-They will not take into account your wishes, the needs of your family and relatives, or any other relationships.
+An administrator is chosen by the probate court.
+Their goal is to try and duplicate how the average person would disperse their estate if they had a will.
+They may not take into account your wishes, the needs of your family and relatives, or any other relationships.

 Whether you don’t have a spouse or you and your spouse jointly own property in a common property law state and don’t have children, in most states the next in line is your parents or grandparents followed by siblings, then nieces and nephews, aunts and uncles, and cousins.

-See the Inheritance By Relationship table for your state in State-specific Estate Planning Information section.
+See the Inheritance By Relationship table for your state in the State-specific Estate Planning Information section.